-The first point of contact for all Collegiate school students and parents is the CHS Office.
-It is acceptable and preferable for you to refer parental inquiries regarding CHS students to the Collegiate school staff.
+FERPA applies to student education records when they enroll in a college class, even if they are a CHS student or if it is a CHS parent reaching out to you.
+The first point of contact for all Collegiate High School students and parents is the CHS Office.
+It is acceptable and appropriate for you to refer parental inquiries regarding CHS students to the Collegiate school staff.
 CHS students and parents have signed a participation agreement that reinforces this policy and should not be surprised by or object to your referring them to the Collegiate staff.